JiaRuiming-1/AI-Trading/P4_Factor_Rearch/README.md

 We can construct return model r = Bf + s, each variance represent a matrix. r=Return, B=exposure of factor, s=can't explain variance.
 This model just explained as a liner model.

-Then, we calculate volatility of portfolio by facors denote E(rrT), Suppose the s contains independent facor to our factors thus cov(f,s)=0
+Then, we calculate volatility of portfolio by facors denote E(rrT), Suppose the s contains independent facors to our factors thus cov(f,s)=0

 <img src="images/1.jpg" width="500px"><img src="images/2.jpg" width="500px">